artem-galas/ArtOfUnitTesting/README.md

   - `ExtensionManagerFactory` - factory class that can create custom manager
   - `LogAnalyzerUsingFactoryMethod` - class that using virtual method which can be override into test
 - `LogAn.UnitTests` - unit test project for testing `LogAn`

+### 04. Interaction testing using mock objects
+- `LogAn` - classlib project.
+We have two dependency - `EmailService` and `WebService` and into `Analyze` we have to decide which service should be called.
+- `LogAn.UnitTests` - unit test project for testing `LogAn`.
+Since than we have two dependency and both of them don't return any value.
+We should create Stub and Mock:
+  - `FakeWebService` - fake class that can simulate Exception
+  - `FakeEmailService` - fake class that simulate `SendEmail` method (implement `IEmailService`)